-Atkins 20 Plan: Phase 1 - Induction
+Atkins 20 Plan: Phase 1 - What Low Carb Foods You Can Eat In This Phase

 The purpose of the first phase of the program, known as the Induction Phase, is to jumpstart your weight loss.
 An all-too-common misconception is that this first phase of Atkins is the whole program.
 In reality, it's the key to kickstarting your fat burning metabolism.
 As you move through the diet, you'll find the maximum grams of net carbs you can consume while continuing to lose weight, keep your appetite under control, and stay alert and energized.
 This is called your personal carb balance.